Monitoring edge-geodetic sets in graphs: Relation to feedback edge set number

 \begin{theorem} If $\fes(G) \geq 2$, then $\MEG(G) \leq 9\fes(G) + |L(G)| - 8$ where $|L(G)|$ is the number of leaves of $G$. \end{theorem} \begin{proof} Let $k = \fes(G)$.
 We show how to construct a MEG-set $M$ of $G_b$ of order at most $9k-8$ and, by applying Lemma~\ref{base} to $G$, of order $9k-8 + |L(G)|$ for $G$.
 If an edge $e$ is part of a maximal hanging tree, then by Lemma~\ref{leaf-node} and Lemma~\ref{cutv}, it is monitored by the leaves of $G$ on the maximal hanging tree. $M$ is constructed as follows. \begin{itemize} \item We let all core vertices of $G_b$ be part of $M$. \item One or two internal vertices from each proper core path belongs to $M$, only if the length is at least~2, as explained below. \item Two or three internal vertices from each core cycle, as explained below. \end{itemize}

-Consider a proper core path $P$, with core vertex endpoints $c$ and $c'$, and the median vertex $x_1$ in the case of an odd-length path and $x_1$, $x_2$ in the case of an even-length path, with $d$ edges (on $P$) between the endpoints and the respective medians in $P$.
-Then, we choose the single median vertex $x_1$ or the two median vertices $x_1$, $x_2$ from each of the core paths into $M$.
+Consider a proper core path $P$ of length at least~2, with core vertex endpoints $c$ and $c'$, and the median vertex $x_1$ in the case of an even-length path and $x_1$, $x_2$ in the case of an odd-length path, with $d$ edges (on $P$) between the endpoints and the respective medians in $P$.
+Then, we choose the single median vertex $x_1$ or the two median vertices $x_1$, $x_2$ from each of the core paths and add them to $M$.

-For each core cycle, in addition to the core vertex of that cycle, we add three vertices that are as equidistant as possible on the cycle, to be part of $M$ (as in Theorem~\ref{cyclet}).
+For each core cycle $C$, in addition to the core vertex of that cycle, if $C$ has length~4, we add all three non-core vertices of $C$ to $M$.
+Otherwise, we add two non-core vertices of $C$ to $M$, so that now $C$ has three vertices in $M$.
+We do this so that these three vertices are as equidistant as possible on the cycle, to be part of $M$ (similar as in Theorem~\ref{cyclet}).